 To refresh your memory, this is what we planned to do:

 Surprised I actually stuck very close to the original plans.
 (That never happens *coughcough guestbathroomsomuchchanged coughcough*)

 I have had my eye on these signs since 2016.
 No lie.
 I had absolutely no other plans (or cares, really) for a nursery design as long as it included one of these.

 Now because I keep it real in here, I was a tad disappointed that the color of his middle name did not match his crib skirt, but clearly not disappointed enough to take it down.
 Ever.
 So, there.

-Then we of course have our DIY blackout curtains and our square rug that I’m loving.
-This room is perfectly square and so having a square rug feels great in here.
-Our poof is from Home Goods, but you can find a similar one at the link above or here for about the same price that we paid for ours!
+Our poof is from Home Goods, but you can find a similar one at the link below or here for about the same price that we paid for ours!